airbytehq/airbyte/airbyte-integrations/connectors/source-arquivei/README.md

 To build using Gradle, from the Airbyte repository root, run:
 ```
-./gradlew :airbyte-integrations:connectors:source-python-http-tutorial:build
+./gradlew :airbyte-integrations:connectors:arquivei:build
 ```

 #### Create credentials
-**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/python-http-tutorial) to generate the necessary credentials.
-Then create a file `secrets/config.json` conforming to the `source_python_http_tutorial/spec.json` file.
+To generate the necessary credentials.
+Then create a file `secrets/config.json` conforming to the `spec.json` file.
 Note that any directory named `secrets` is gitignored across the entire Airbyte repo, so there is no danger of accidentally checking in sensitive information.
 See `sample_files/sample_config.json` for a sample config file.

-**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source python-http-tutorial test creds` and place them into `secrets/config.json`.

 ### Locally running the connector